maxandron/goplements.nvim/README.md

 The plugin is automatically enabled for Go files using an autocmd.

-Three commands are provided for disabling, enabling and toggling the plugin:
+Three commands are provided for disabling, enabling, and toggling the plugin:

 - `:GoplementEnable`
 - `:GoplementDisable`